mxstbr/login-flow/README.md

 ## Authentication

+Everything authentication related is collected in the [`js/utils`](js/utils) folder.
+The actual auth happens in [`auth.js`](js/utils/auth.js), using [`fakeRequest.js`](js/utils/fakeRequest.js) and [`fakeServer.js`](js/utils/fakeServer.js).

-Authentication happens in `js/utils/auth.js`, using `fakeRequest.js` and `fakeServer.js`. `fakeRequest` is a fake XMLHttpRequest wrapper with a similar syntax to `request.js` which simulates network latency. `fakeServer` responds to the fake HTTP requests and pretends to be a real server, storing the current users in localStorage with the passwords encrypted using `bcrypt`.
+`fakeRequest` is a fake XMLHttpRequest wrapper with a syntax similar to [`request.js`](https://github.com/request/request).
+It simulates network latency too, so loading states are visible. `fakeServer` responds to the fake HTTP requests and pretends to be a real server, storing the current users in localStorage with the passwords encrypted using `bcrypt`.

-To change it to real authentication, you’d only have to import `request.js` instead of `fakeRequest.js` and have a server running somewhere.
+To change it to real authentication, you’d only have to import `request.js` instead of `fakeRequest.js` and it should work! *(Provided you have a server somewhere and the endpoints configured)*

 ## Features